 Three factors are used to determine eligibility for breast cancer screening:

 - uninsured (no private insurance, no Medicaid, no Medicare).

 Women age 40-64 who meet guidelines are eligible for screenings every year.

 Women younger than 40 are eligible to receive screening services if they have a family history of breast cancer.

-Low-cost annual Pap tests are provided to uninsured women at or below 250 percent of the poverty level beginning three years after the onset of sexual activity or no later than 21 years of age.
+Low-cost annual Pap tests are provided to uninsured women with incomes at or less than 250 percent of the poverty level beginning three years after the onset of sexual activity or no older than 21 years of age.

 ||Federal Income Guidelines Table 2012